-In employing urban regime theory (URT), this study highlights how the influence and political power of education reform leaders on shaping urban education after a state takeover.
-The "coalition" promoting New Orleans education reforms leveraged legislative and political pressure to return schools to local control and shape the overall authority (and autonomy) of OPSB.
-Opposition to the reforms was relatively weak because part of the reformers' objective was to weaken the teacher's union and use measurable results (i.e., test scores and graduation rates) during the period of state takeover to build support for reunification.
-URT illuminates how the education reformers, ranging from elected officials to community stakeholders, negotiated among their various interests to develop a shared policy agenda.
-URT also highlights the dynamics underpinning the development of political arrangements that advanced and sustained the reunification agenda.
-A key component was the centering of local political and education contexts as key determinants of coalition-building efforts, and advancing NOLA-PS would organize and operate moving forward.
+In employing urban regime theory (URT), this study highlights the influence and political power of education reform leaders on shaping urban education after a state takeover.
+The "coalition" promoting New Orleans education reforms leveraged state legislative and political pressure to return schools to local control and shape the overall authority (and autonomy) of OPSB.
+Opposition to the reforms was relatively weak, because part of the reformers' objective was to weaken the teacher's union and use measurable results (i.e., test scores and graduation rates) during the period of state takeover to build support for reunification.
+URT illuminates how the education reformers at the state level found local individuals and groups aligned with their interests to develop a shared policy agenda around reunification.
+URT also highlights the dynamics underpinning the development of political arrangements that advanced and sustained this agenda.
+Although the state takeover of schools in New Orleans ended, it was accomplished through upholding the policies and practices implemented by the state and designing a local district with little power over teaching and learning in their schools.